 In the last decade or so, cash for scrap cars has been a popular way for scrap car owners to dispose of their unwanted cars.
 Picture this.
 You have an old car sitting in your garage.
 The car hasn’t run in years and you suspect it will take a fortune to get it roadworthy again.
 It’s just sitting in the garage, taking up space – space that you could use for a much more productive purpose.
 So, what do you do?
-You contact a cash for car business and have the car sold for cash that very same day.
+You contact cash for the car business and have the car sold for cash that very same day.
 And as the cherry on top, the company also provides free towing, coming to your location to collect and tow away the car.

 Government Says “No” to Cash Payments

-But such cash for car sales are a thing of the past now.
+But such cash for car sales is a thing of the past now.
 The government has put its foot down, bearing down on cash payments for scrap metals.
 Taking a strong stand against tax 0evasion and car theft, the NSW government has introduced the cash ban, prohibiting scrap metal buyers from paying cash for their purchases.

 Every Transaction Must Be Traceable